ayushpateria/GITTHEFLAG/README.txt

 I started up the Illinois shore in the canoe just after dark.
 I started across to the town from a little below the ferry-landing, and the drift of the current fetched me in at the bottom of the town.
 I tied up and started along the bank.
 There was a light burning in a little shanty that hadn’t been lived in for a long time, and
+I wondered who had took up quarters there.
+I slipped up and peeped in at the window.
+There was a woman about forty year old in there knitting by a candle that was on a pine table.